mikiokaji/Bitcoin-Price-Prediction-Using-Linear-Regression/README.md

 ![img4](https://github.com/mikiokaji/Time-Series-Forecasting-of-Bitcoin/blob/main/images/img4.png)

 There was a divergence in data at the end of the plot.
 Our model was unable to accurately forecast the prices of Bitcoin after July 2017.
-One reason for this huge rise in bitcoin price is that there has been a big influx of investors from large-scale institutions such as pension schemes, university endowmend funds and investment trusts.
+One reason for this huge rise in Bitcoin price is that there has been a big influx of investors from large-scale institutions such as pension schemes, university endowmend funds and investment trusts.

 ## Summary and Future Outlook

-For my future analysis, I would like to use Long Short-Term Memory (LSTM) machine learning model to predict the prices of Bitcoin.
+For our future analysis, we would like to use Long Short-Term Memory (LSTM) machine learning model to predict the prices of Bitcoin.
 LSTM cells can learn the iomportant parts of the sequence seen so far in the historicala data of Bitcoin and forget the less important ones.